Goal-Oriented Sensor Reporting Scheduling for Non-linear Dynamic System Monitoring: Benchmark Schedulers

 \subsection{Benchmark DRL Scheduler}

 Our second benchmark scheduler adopts the action space, POMDP state/observation space, reward function, and online and target network architecture utilized by the scheduler in \cite{10143239}.
-The working of the benchmark DRL scheduler is same as the one described in Algorithm~\ref{CQKF_DRLscheduler}, except for the following changes: \begin{itemize} \item Change $\mathcal{A}$ to ${\{1, \cdots, N \}}$, indicating that the edge node must poll a sensor at every time step. \item In Algorithm~\ref{CQKF_DRLscheduler}, provide ${\boldsymbol{o}(t) = (\hat{\mathbf{x}}_{pri}(t), \mathbf{\Psi}_{pri}(t), \boldsymbol{\tau}(t))}$, with ${\mathcal{O} = \mathbb{R}^{M + M^2} \times \mathbb{N}^C}$, as input to the online network.
-Here, ${\{ \hat{\mathbf{x}}_{pri}(t), \mathbf{\Psi}_{pri}(t)\}}$ indicates the complete state of CQKF after the prediction step. \item Change step~\ref{noqueryreward} of Algorithm~\ref{rewardalgo} to ${r_{p}(t) = 0}$, indicating a zero reward when no query is posed at $t$. \item Change the online and target network architecture by increasing the number of hidden layers to three, having ${\{ 2.5M , M , N\}}$ neurons and a dropout probability of ${\{ 0.1 , 0.1 , 0\}}$, respectively. \end{itemize} Thus, the distinctive features that set apart the benchmark DRL scheduler from the proposed scheduler are its action space, observation space, reward function, and DNN architecture.
+The working of the benchmark DRL scheduler is same as the one described in Algorithm~\ref{CQKF_DRLscheduler}, except for the following changes: \begin{itemize} \item Change $\mathcal{A}$ to ${\{1, \cdots, N \}}$, indicating that the edge node must poll a sensor at every time step. \item In Algorithm~\ref{CQKF_DRLscheduler}, provide ${\boldsymbol{s}(t) = (\mathbf{x}'(t), \mathbf{\Psi}'(t), \{\tau_{c}, \forall c\})}$, with ${\mathcal{S} = \mathbb{R}^{M + M^2} \times \mathbb{N}^C}$, as input to the online network. \item When no query is posed at $t$, reward ${r(t) = 0}$. \item Change the online and target network architecture by increasing the number of hidden layers to three, having ${\{ 2.5M , M , N\}}$ neurons and a dropout probability of ${\{ 0.1 , 0.1 , 0\}}$, respectively. \end{itemize} Thus, the distinctive features that set apart the benchmark DRL scheduler from the proposed scheduler are its action space, observation space, reward function, and DNN architecture.